LornaLan/ELK-Stack/README.md

 ![Structure of the ELK Stack Cloud Network](Images/cloud-structure.png)

 The files in this repository have been tested and used to generate a live ELK deployment on Microsoft Azure.
-They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the _____ file may be used to install only certain pieces of it, such as Filebeat.

-  - `install-elk.yml`
+The Ansible scripts to install all the required containers for ELK stack and DVWA webservers are under folder `yml-install`.
+Some other Ansible scripts for running tests and managing the deployed virtual machines (VMs) are under folder `yml-tests`.
+There are also some shell scripts used for testing VM setups, which are stored under `shell-scripts`.
+Images recording the test results are under the `images` folder.

 This document contains the following details:
 - Description of the Topology